codagain/threatsafe/README.md

 It is highly recommended to go through the documentation (https://codagain.github.io/threatsafe/documentation.html) of this project before modifying the source code.

-Any concern about the program can be shared with developers through the contacts given on https://codagain.github.io/threatsafe/
+Any concern about the programs can be shared with developers through the contacts given on https://codagain.github.io/threatsafe/